pscnorge/colmar/README.md

 Known issues:

 This is a partially-completed project, I didn't have enough time to complete it properly.
-Row 2 is not pixel-perfect becuase of this.
-The top navigation doesn't scale well on smaller screens (e.g. tablets)
+The design is not pixel-perfect because of this.
+The top navigation doesn't scale well on smaller screens (e.g. tablets), neither do the course details.

 Design decisions: